uccross/uccross.github.io/gsoc19.md

 |                 |                                               |
 |-----------------|-----------------------------------------------|
-| **Title**       | Stage-level Features
+| **Title**       | Actions Library
 | **Mentor(s)**   | [Ivo Jimenez](https://ivotron.me)
 | **Skills**      | Python (strong), Bash (familiar), REST (familiar)
-| **Description** | Currently, the smallest shareable unit in Popper is a complete pipeline.
-For this project, the goal is to break this down and to make it possible to have individual stages as the smallest shareable unit.
-This will make it possible to create a catalog of re-usable stages that can be individually maintained.
+| **Description** | The goal of this project is to create a catalog of re-usable actions used in the creation of experimentation pipelines.
+For example: a Zenodo action that downloads a dataset to be consumed by a later stage in a pipeline; a Spack action that installs the software stack required for an exploration.
+This has a list of endless possibilities.
 | **Link**        | https://github.com/systemslab/popper/projects/11

 |                 |                                               |
 |-----------------|-----------------------------------------------|
-| **Title**       | Github Actions Integration
+| **Title**       | Popper 2.0
 | **Mentor(s)**   | [Ivo Jimenez](https://ivotron.me)
 | **Skills**      | Python (strong), Github Actions and HCL (familiar)
-| **Description** | The goal of this project is to generate a Github Actions (GA) workflow automatically for one or more Popper pipelines.
-This will make it possible to run Popper pipelines as GA transparently, without users having to write the GA workflow themselves.
+| **Description** | The goal of this project is to create a workflow execution engine based on Github actions (GHA).
+With this new approach, Popper workflows will be defined in a syntax similar to HCL and behave like GHA but with the difference that a workflow will be able to execute actions in other runtimes besides Docker.
+The workflow language is strictly a superset of GHA's workflow language so Popper can run a GHA workflow locally.
 | **Link**        | https://github.com/systemslab/popper/projects/12

 |                 |                                               |